RFHS Spanish Teacher / Spanish Club Advisor

 Last year the Spanish Club donated new plush toys to the annual Teddy Bear Bike Ride.
 New plush toys were donated to riders to take by police escort from the Bay Area Bicycles to Driscoll Children's Hospital in Corpus Christi.
 Members hosted a Día de los Muertos face painting and photo booth.
 The club participated in Homecoming activities.
 Members also designed a club t-shirt and planned social events.

 This year members have already served as volunteers during the Little Bay Labor Day Music Festival weekend event, with a featured Fiesta en La Playa celebration for the community.
 We also had a Homecoming mum and garter craft day during one of our gatherings.
-The Spanish Club will have two senior representatives during Homecoming week October 21-25.
+The Spanish Club had two Homecoming representatives during Homecoming Week.
+To launch this year's plush toy drive for the Teddy Bear Bike Ride to Driscoll Children's Hospital in Corpus Christi, the club hosted a movie night and lock-in.
+RFHS students were able to donate a toy and enjoy social time with planned activities until sunrise.

 NOTE: Spanish Club information is shared during daily school announcements and among club members.
 Sign up in RFHS Classroom 225.